Company Constitutions in Hong Kong

 Details to Be Included in a Company Constitution in Hong Kong

 There are several mandatory details which need to be included in a Hong Kong company’s constitution.
 One of these is the name clause, which states the name of the company.
 Another important clause is the liability clause which defines the extent of the liabilities of company members.
-The subscriber clause provides the details of shareholding of the company, while the objects clause mentions the business activities and objectives of the company.
+The subscriber clause details shareholding, while the objects clause outlines the company’s business activities and objectives.
 Any rules and regulations regarding internal or external compliance with regulatory authorities must also be stated.

 Amending the Company Constitution